The desktop client is currently available only for 64-bit Windows, Mac and Linux platforms (Debian and Ubuntu).

 On user’s computer¶

-The desktop client requires Java 8 or greater.
+The desktop client requires Java 8.
 You can download and install the latest version of Java from here.

 Be sure to download the 64-bit version.
 Browsers are usually 32-bit and the Oracle website generally proposes 32-bit Java instead of the 64-bit version.
 If you already have Java installed, use the java -version command to check the architecture.
 If 64-bit does not appear, the version is 32-bit.